Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

+In Figure \ref{fig:4}, we plot realized variances and correlations for the market and SMB factors against the corresponding fitted conditional measures via the “FF-HD DCC-HEAVY'' model.
+Clearly, each conditional variance tracks the realized series closely.
+The apparent downward bias of the realized measure is due to the fact that it is computed over a fraction of the day, i.e., the roughly 6.5 hours where assets are actively traded.
+In addition, Figure \ref{fig:4} demonstrates a significant temporal variation in the correlation dynamics of selected factors, suggesting the potential importance of defining a time-varying specification for the factor covariances.

-For HD DCC-HEAVY models, we implicitly assume that the correlations across the selected cross-section of asset returns are explained via either, a single, three, or four sources of the systematic risk, i.e., market, size, value, and momentum.
-In this regard, the vector of model-implied betas for each asset given by (2) is obtained by accounting for the information from higher- and lower-frequency data.\\ To present the rich dynamics of estimated betas, we graphically illustrate the “4F-HD DCC-HEAVY'' fitted measures for IP in Figure 5.
-The average market beta is close to 1, implying the IP closely tracks the S\&P500 dynamics.
-Conversely, the means of the value and momentum factors lie in the interval 0.5-0.8, while the average SMB beta is around -0.1.
-The exposure to the size risk factor varies the most.
-All the betas hit a range of extreme values during the financial crisis episode.
-The corresponding summary statistics are given in Table 5.
+For HD DCC-HEAVY models, we implicitly assume that the correlations across the selected cross-section of asset returns are explained via either a single, three, or four sources of systematic risk, i.e., market, size, value, and momentum.
+To present the rich dynamics of estimated betas, we graphically illustrate the “4F-HD DCC-HEAVY'' fitted measures for the Marathon Oil Corporation (MRO) in Figure \ref{fig:5}.
+The average market beta is around 1, implying the MRO tracks the S\&P500 dynamics.
+Conversely, the means of the size and momentum betas lie in the interval 0.4-0.5, while the average HML beta is around 2.2.
+The exposure to the value risk factor varies the most.
+All the betas hit extreme negative values during the coronavirus pandemic.
+The corresponding summary statistics are given in Table \ref{table:4}.